Learning network

 Foregrounding the practice rather than the theory of bioregioning

-Our first practical course is designed to be a collaborative experience that gives the flavour of how we practice bioregioning in South Devon.
+BLC's first practical course is designed to be a collaborative experience that gives the flavour of how we practice bioregioning in South Devon.
 Bioregioning is the bundle of practices for working regeneratively with landscapes and whole systems in a given bioregion.
 We do this work in the context of climate breakdown, biodiversity loss, failing economies and political instability.
 Because we see bioregioning as a relational practice, we pay a good deal of attention to increasing the capacities of vitality, viability and evolution of the networks, flows and relationships that make up the landscapes and human systems such as health and food that we engage with.

 The course brings together nine long-term bioregioning practitioners to share their experience and knowledge of how to do this work.
 We will be covering almost all aspects of bioregioning from economies to ecologies, from culture to politics.
 There will be a focus on how to start and how to continue; the capacities needed to lead this work; the many entry points into bioregioning and how different places around the world are tackling this work.

 We will get into our place-shaped bodies and minds, guided by 'Pattern Mind' and enjoy wonderful food and the South Devon countryside.
 Meals will be created by renowned Schumacher College vegetarian chef, Julia Ponsonby.
 Situated just beyond Totnes, between Dartmoor and the coast, the Rill Estate is almost hidden by 80 acres of woods, fields and organic farmland.
-The accomodation is formed of a quadrangle of honey-coloured stone 19th century barns, lovingly restored and remodelled.
+The accommodation is formed of a quadrangle of honey-coloured stone 19th century barns, lovingly restored and remodelled.

 By participating in this course you will: